CKB AI

 └────────────────────────────────────────────────────────────────┘

 Continue this cycle until AI has no remaining questions and the plan appears solid.
 At this point, have AI write a specification document that captures the full design.
-Reference this document in your CLAUDE.md to prevent drift as context accumulates.
+Reference this document in your CLAUDE.md or AGENTS.md to prevent drift as context accumulates.

 Development Workflow